DNS Server and Query Types Explained

-Billions of devices are connected to the Internet and they all use DNS service for name resolution.
-If there is only one DNS server and all zone files are saved on it, it will receive name-resolution queries from all hosts of the Internet.
+Billions of devices are connected to the Internet and use DNS service for name resolution.
+If it has only one DNS server containing all zone files, it will receive name-resolution queries from all hosts.
 It will receive billions of name resolution queries per second.
-To answer each query, it will have to check millions of zone files.
-No matter, how powerful a server you use in this situation, it will crash or hang in a minute.
+To answer each query, it must check millions of zone files.
+No matter how powerful a server you use in this situation, it will crash or hang in a minute.

-All services that access network resources by names use DNS service to translate names into IP addresses.
-If the DNS service works slowly or takes a long time to resolve names, the network will fail.
+All services that access network resources using names use the DNS service to translate names into IP addresses.
+If it works slowly, the network fails.
 To deal with this situation, administrators use distribution and delegation techniques.
 In these techniques, instead of saving all zone files on one server, they save (distribute) them on multiple servers in a hierarchy and make them responsible (delegate) for resolving queries that are related to the zone files they have.

 The server on which you run the DNS service is called a DNS or name server.
-Based on how the DNS service is configured on it, it can be classified into seven types.
+Based on the DNS service configuration, you can classify it into seven types.
 These types are the caching-only DNS server, forwarding DNS server, primary authoritative-only DNS server, secondary authoritative-only DNS server, public DNS server, and private DNS server.

 To understand the meanings and functions of these servers, we need to understand the meanings of some terms that are closely related to the functionalities of these servers.
 These terms are end devices, name resolution, resolver system, and DNS queries.